Kazachok: Scientific instruments

-The science and communication instruments on the lander will be powered by solar panels and rechargeable batteries.
+The science and communication instruments on the lander would have been powered by solar panels and rechargeable batteries.
 The automated voltage power system is being developed and build by ISS Reshetnev.

 Russia previously evaluated the option of using a radioisotope thermoelectric generator (RTG) to power the science instruments, and a radioisotope heater unit (RHU) to provide thermal control while on the frozen Martian surface.

 Landing site selection

 After a review by an ESA-appointed panel, a short list of four sites was formally recommended in October 2014 for further detailed analysis: